QuentinRa/blog.quentinra.dev/info/sql/index.md

 ## DML (Data Manipulation) - Joint clause

-The last time we tried to use two table, we got the cartesian product, **which is what you will get if the joint clause fails**.
+The last time we tried to use two tables, we got the cartesian product, **which is what you will get if the joint clause fails**.
 This clause will try to merge the tables in the FROM.
 Given the two following tables Customer2 ("A") and Purchase ("B")

 ![Table A](images/jointA.png)
 ![Table B](images/jointB.png)